 What is Keyword Cannibalization?

 If you’re saying to yourself, “I want to rank for this keyword” so you write an article about it, okay, fine.
 But if you are saying that to yourself and then writing a bunch of articles using the same keyword, this is where you’re beginning to hurt yourself.
 It’s important to be strategic about where and how you use keywords, otherwise you are confusing Google and ultimately not ranking the way you are trying to.
-If this is you, then unfortunately for you, you can’t just use a keyword all over the place just to try and rank for them.
+If this is you, then unfortunately for you, I'm saying you can’t use a keyword all over the place just to try and rank for it.

 Why?
 Here’s an example that may help.
 Say you have content on your website about solutions for Amazon - one for Fulfillment by Merchant (FBM) and one for Fulfillment by Amazon (FBA).
 You want the clear cut information for your users to know how to sell on Amazon in these two ways.
 So you’ve got one article titled “How to Sell on Amazon FBM” and another “How to Sell on Amazon FBA”.
 They both say “How to Sell on Amazon,” right?
 If someone searches this, you have two pages to fulfill that search inquiry.
 You think this is great, but it actually is hurting you.
 Google indexes this and sees there are two that seem relevant, but it doesn’t know exactly which is more relevant.
 It doesn’t want to show the wrong one and therefore it shows someone else’s page and lowers yours.
-You don’t want too many pages with the same motifs if you can help it.
+This is why you don’t want too many pages with the same motifs if you can help it.

 There are caveats to this though.
 Branded words for instance you can of course use over and over again.
 The actual name of your brand doesn’t apply.
 If your brand is Nike, you’re going to be saying Nike a lot, probably.
 So ignore branded words in this discussion.